 All dual enrollment students are responsible for the one-time Owl card student ID fee ($10) and the Transportation Access fee (includes parking decal) each semester ($76.90).
 These fees should be paid online by the end of the first week of classes.
 The recurring transportation access fee charge will appear on the student's FAU account each semester.

-Recommended courses to take
+Recommended courses

 Early Admissions students’ priority is to fulfill the high school graduation requirements.
 Courses may be spread out between the fall and spring semesters.
 In addition, students may enroll in courses required to fulfill their general education and major requirements at FAU.
 Students are eligible to enroll in most 1000 and 2000-level classes.
 All prerequisites and/or co-requisites must be met before requesting to register for classes.
 Early Admissions students may only register for classes that are pre-approved by the high school guidance counselor on the Registration/Permission form and by FAU’s Early Admissions advisor.